MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ### Using data without plugins

-Sometimes you may only want to track just one frame, or may be in a part of your app where you don't easily have access to your `handsfree`.
-In these cases, you can just listen to events on the `document`:
+Sometimes you may only want to track just one frame, or use an image, canvas, or video element instead of a webcam, or you might be in a part of your app where you don't easily have access to your `handsfree` (like in node module).
+In these cases, you can just listen to events on the `document`.

+Because these are events, the data you want is always in `ev.detail.data`

 ```js
 // This will get called on every frame